 Please note that some of the documents were received by the Commission from third parties.
-They are disclosed for information only, they do not reflect the position of the Commission and cannot be quoted as such.
+They are disclosed for information only and cannot be re-used without the agreement of the originators, who may hold a copyright on them.
+They do not reflect the position of the Commission and cannot be quoted as such.